Detailed Guide to ServBay Directory Structure

 Other Package Configurations

-, following the same version-based organization.
+, following similar version-based structure.

-ServBay Internal Data (data/servbay
+ServBay Internal Data Directory (data/servbay

 )